 These funnels have other helpful features, including a latching handle that allows you to close the funnel with one hand.
 Funnels are available in poly and steel, with or without an additional poly coating, and are equipped with or without an overfill preventer.

-You tell us: Have you tried a burpless funnel?
-What do you think of yours?
+You tell us: Have you tried a Burpless funnel?
+What do you think?
 Let us know in the comments section below!